bereket6244/NumberPosition/README.md

 ![image](https://user-images.githubusercontent.com/74484536/155799106-4e3437cd-03c5-40cc-9537-b96cf063fbf5.png)

-Here I guessed 1234 as my initial guess and the game told me that two of those four digits match the one that your supposed to find and out of those two only one is in the correct position.
+Here I guessed 1234 as my initial input and the game told me that two of those four digits match the one that your supposed to find and out of those two only one is in the correct position.